-- 1. The operational documents [14] [25] contain necessary information about the usage of the TOE and all security hints therein have to be considered. - 2.
+- 1. The operational documents [9] [24] contain necessary information about the usage of the TOE and all security hints therein have to be considered. - 2.
 In the following, specific items are listed: - In the operational environment of the TOE the following assumptions about the environment as outlined in the Security Target have to be fulfilled:

-"Protection during packaging, finishing and personalisation" resulting from the assumption A.Process-Card of the Security Target: "It is assumed that security procedures are used after delivery of the TOE by the TOE Manufacturer up to delivery to the end-user to maintain confidentiality and integrity of the TOE and of its manufacturing and test data (to prevent any possible copy, modification, retention, theft or unauthorised use).
-This means that the Phases after TOE Delivery are assumed to be protected appropriately."
+"Protection during packaging, finishing and personalisation" resulting from the assumption A.Process-Card of the Security Target: It is assumed that security procedures are used after delivery of the TOE by the TOE Manufacturer up to delivery to the end-user to maintain confidentiality and integrity of the TOE and of its manufacturing and test data (to prevent any possible copy, modification, retention, theft or unauthorised use).
+This means that the Phases after TOE Delivery are assumed to be protected appropriately.

 In addition the development environment of the operating system developer has to be protected adequately, in order to be able to guarantee the security of the TOE on the whole.

-The assumptions and related security requirements for the non-ITenvironment on the usage of the hardware platform (A.Plat-Appl), treatment of user data (A.Resp-Appl) and on usage of key-dependent functions (A.Key-Function) have to be fulfilled (see part B, chapter 1.6 of this report).
-For measures important for A.Key-Function refer to [23].
+The assumptions on the usage of the hardware platform (A.Plat-Appl), treatment of user data (A.Resp-Appl) and on usage of keydependent functions (A.Key-Function) have to be fulfilled (see part B, chapter 1.6 of this report).
+For measures important for A.Key-Function refer to [14] and [15].